Kingdom of Ireland: Grattan's Patriots

 Poynings' Law was repealed in 1782 in what came to be known as the Constitution of 1782, granting Ireland legislative independence.
 Parliament in this period came to be known as Grattan's Parliament, after the principal Irish leader of the period, Henry Grattan.
 Although Ireland had legislative independence, executive administration remained under the control of the executive of the Kingdom of Great Britain.
 In 1788–1789 a Regency crisis arose when King George III became ill.
 Grattan wanted to appoint the Prince of Wales, later George IV, as Regent of Ireland.
 The king recovered before this could be enacted.

 United Irishmen

-Charlotte Schreiber's The Croppy Boy (1879), relating to the United Irishmen's Wexford Rebellion.
-A man, possibly a rebel from his green cravat, kneels before a Catholic priest who is covertly in military uniform.
-The church hierarchy opposed the rebellion.
+Charlotte Schreiber's The Croppy Boy (1879), relating to the United Irishmen's Wexford Rebellion and inspired by the ballad of the same name.
+A man, likely a rebel from his green cravat, kneels for the sacrament of penitence before a British soldier disguised as a Catholic priest, inadvertently outing himself as a rebel.

 The Irish Rebellion of 1798, and the rebels' alliance with Great Britain's longtime enemy the French, led to a push to bring Ireland formally into the British Union.
 By the Acts of Union 1800, voted for by both Irish and British Parliaments, the Kingdom of Ireland merged on 1 January 1801 with the Kingdom of Great Britain to form the United Kingdom of Great Britain and Ireland.
 The Irish Parliament ceased to exist, though the executive, presided over by the Lord Lieutenant, remained in place until 1922.